 The Phlebotomist OEC is offered on campus and by distance delivery.
-Students enrolling in the courses offered by distance delivery must reside outside of Anchorage and Eagle River.
+Students enrolling in the courses offered by distance delivery must reside outside of Anchorage, Eagle River, and the Mat-Su Valley.
 Students are responsible for locating and making arrangements with a mentoring facility to complete the laboratory portion of distance classes.
 The UAA Phlebotomy Program may be able to help identify and suggest appropriate clinical sites, and will need to establish a Memorandum of Agreement with the site and the University before approval can be given.

 Financial Aid Eligibility

 In order to qualify for federal or state financial aid (i.e. federal pell grants and loans) students must be admitted into a qualifying certificate or degree program.

 The Phlebotomist Occupational Endorsement Certificate does not qualify for federal or state financial aid.
 Students may be eligible to use other forms of financial aid, such as scholarships.
 Please contact the Office of Financial Aid for additional information.